-The District will deploy Airmetrics MiniVol PMPM10 Samplers using pure Teflon filters.
-These samplers will be set to collect 24-hour samples, which corresponds to the collection time for FRM monitors; however, since the flow rate is lower than the FRMcertified/FEM designated monitors, the MiniVol is not recognized as an FRMor FEM monitor.
+The District will deploy Airmetrics MiniVol PM Samplers using pure Teflon filters.
+These samplers will be set to collect 24-hour samples, which corresponds to the collection time for FRM monitors; however, since the flow rate is lower than the FRM certified monitors, the MiniVol is not recognized as an FRM monitor.

-The MiniVol sampling system will be operated consistent with the MiniVol Operation Manual (Air Metrics 2007) and SMAQMD MiniVol sampling SOP (Sac Metro Air District 2019).
+The MiniVol sampling system will be operated consistent with the MiniVol Operation Manual (Air Metrics) and SMAQMD MiniVol sampling SOP (Sac Metro Air District).